sarahelfeel04/MIPS-Selection-Sort/README.md

-# MIPS-Selection-Sort

-# University Project: MIPS Array Manipulation Procedures
+# Project: MIPS Array Manipulation Procedures

 This repository contains the implementation of MIPS assembly procedures to perform various operations on an array of student grades.
 The procedures implemented in this project include sorting the array using the Selection Sort algorithm, finding the maximum grade, and identifying students eligible for a semester abroad based on their grades.